-After the two previous approaches, the points (CM) which defines the cross-section of the object are known.
+After the two previous approaches, the CM which defines the cross-section of the object are known.
 Thus it is possible to draw a curve for each slice by computing the control points and knots necessary to represent the object surface by using NURBS.
-In Figure 3 is shown a set of acquired points, the CM used as control points and segments connecting them, and the obtained NURBS curve.
+In Figure 4 is shown a set of acquired points, the CM used as control points and segments connecting them, and the obtained NURBS curve.
+In the example the regions are defined for resolutions dx=dy=2.8mm.